 Physiotherapy Association Sweden, Section for Mental Health: Invited lecture on exercise for depression, Gothenberg, March 2016.

-TV4 Sweden: I appeared on television to discuss the REGASSA project and how exercise can be used to treat depression (April, 2015).
+TV4 Sweden: Appeared on Swedish television to discuss the REGASSA project and how exercise can be used to treat depression; April, 2015.

 Non-scientific articles/interviews (e.g. Medscape):